Webster2020/TO-DO-LIST/README.md

 ## Plan for future dvelopment

  - Fix minor bugs in tags
- - Refactoring code - divide script.js into parts (every class in separate file)
+ - Refactor code - divide script.js into parts (every class in separate file)
+ - Add new functionalities
+ - Connect with server
+ - Possiibility to create user account

 ## Authors